MerlionRock/RealAndroidBot/README.md

 ### Windows
 - Install from [tesseract](https://github.com/UB-Mannheim/tesseract/wiki)
 - [Full Installation Instructions](https://tesseract-ocr.github.io/tessdoc/Home.html)
+- Note down your installation path.
+Example `c:\Program Files\Tesseract-OCR\`
+- On your Windows search bar type `env`, click on Edit the system environment variables
+- Under Advance click Environment Variables, select path, click edit, click new and enter the Tesseract installation path that you note down in pervious step.
+- Restart your windows
+- After restart, run `tesseract -v` in PowerShell or Command Prompt.
+The bot will not work if this step is not done correctly.

-*To test if you have successfully install Tesseract, run "tesseract" at your OS's terminal/command prompt.*
+*To test if you have successfully install Tesseract, run "tesseract -v" at your OS's terminal/command prompt/power shell.
+The bot will only works if Tesseract is installed correctly*

 ## Install ADB